Are you looking for upcoming workshop information? Click here to see all of our upcoming training events.

 While didactic teaching occasionally uncovers misconceptions, problem-based teaching is designed to both uncover and lead students to self-correct these wrong ideas, creating deep and enduring understanding of mathematical principles.
 Learning becomes far easier once students have an underlying structure on which to pin new concepts, but without this structure students tend to need constant drill and skill to remember procedures and formulae.

 Instead of providing explanations, algorithms and formulae, teachers change focus to ask leading questions so that students develop mathematical principles for themselves.
 These leading questions step students through a developmental sequence which forces them to abandon wrong ideas and to remember previously understood principles.
 The sequence then builds on these principles to develop new mathematical thinking that can be trusted by the students as it is based on their own intuitive understanding.
+Accuracy and efficiency are built after conceptual understanding.

 When students develop their own mathematical understanding it lasts.
 The need for repetition and practice is greatly reduced, and the flexibility and reliability of the concepts is greatly increased.
 Everything in mathematics is about patterns.
 When students uncover these for themselves learning improves rapidly.
 Some results that our schools have reported include:

-- Support students catching up to grade-level standard in under 12 months
+- Support students catching up to grade-level standard in under 12 months (see research article above)

 - Large NAPLAN improvements (see documents above)